-Downloaded from https://prime-pdf-watermark.prime-prod.pubfactory.com/ at 2025-07-07 via Open Access.
-This is an Open Access article distributed under the terms of the Creative Commons Attribution Noncommercial License which permits use, distribution, and reproduction ... https://creativecommons.org/licenses/by-nc/3.0 had an audible stridor while maintaining her chin stretched upward and forward in order to breath.
-Her chest x-ray reportedly showed no abnormality from 2 years prior.
+A healthy young, registered female nurse was 7 1/2 months pregnant when seen in emergency consultation by ourselves at 9:00 p.m. one Sunday evening.
+She related a history of "progressive asthma" treated over the previous 3 years and was now severely dyspneic and markedly cyanotic while sitting upright in a chair.
+She had an audible stridor while maintaining her chin stretched upwards and forward in order to breath.
+Her chest x-ray reportedly showed no abnormality from two years prior.
 Indeed, it appeared normal on the posterioanterior view.
 But, on the lateral chest roentgenogram, a "defect" in the tracheal air column was present at the level of the carina.
 After discussing the findings and options with her, she was immediately prepared for a tracheobronchoscopy.
 Local 4% xylocaine was administered percutaneously intratracheally with a #22-gauge needle with the patient sitting upright in a straight back chair.
 Then, with her neck stretched upward to breathe and her head tilted backward and slightly to the right to lay against my abdomen, she opened her mouth wide.
-A " $4 \times 4$ " sponge covered her teeth while holding her lips back.
-Then, with the senior author (R.A.D.
-Jr) standing on a low operating room (OR) footstool behind her, a rigid 8 imes40 Jackson bronchoscope was readily inserted.
+A "4x4" sponge covered her teeth while holding her lips back.
+Then, with the senior author standing on a low operating room (OR) footstool behind her, a rigid 8 x 40 Jackson bronchoscope was readily inserted.
 The bronchoscope readily passed between the open vocal cords and almost fell into the straightened trachea.
-Immediately, a large tumor was visualized nearly totally occluding the tracheobronchial junction at the level of the carina with only a tiny thin moon-shaped anterior space in front of the tumor through which air could pass on inspiration.
+Immediately, a large tumor was visualized nearly totally occluding the tracheobronchial junction at the level of the carina with only a tiny thin moon shaped anterior space in front of the tumor through which air could pass on inspiration.
 This points out on exam that not all wheezing in an adult is due to asthma.